angrycub/katacoda-scenarios/nomad-reverse-proxy/intro.md

 To ensure every feature in the Nomad UI remains fully functional, you must properly configure your reverse proxy to meet Nomad's specific networking requirements.
-In this guide, you will configure NGINX as a TLS-uplifting reverse proxy.
+In this hands-on lab, you will configure NGINX as a TLS-uplifting reverse proxy.

 This guide will explore common configuration changes necessary when reverse